Rent to Own vs. Normal Renting

 2. What’s the difference between a rent to own vs rent agreement?

 The main difference between rent to own vs rent agreement comes down to one thing: building equity.
+They are each different types of contracts.
 When you rent a home the normal way, you pay for your initial deposit, monthly rent, and extra for utilities, but you receive 0% ownership towards the house.
 On the other hand, in rent to own, you pay a monthly base rent, as well as monthly rent premium and option fee, that you may use towards the cost of your down payment.

 In essence, renting to own brings you one step closer to becoming a homeowner by enabling you to save up for the initial down payment on your home.
 Most down payments are fairly large and can be worth 20% of the purchase price or more, which is why saving up from the beginning can be extremely helpful in the long-run.